complexorganizations/censorship-scanner/.github/readme.md

 Is it possible to use this to see if your DNS provider is limiting access to a particular platform?
 - Yes

+What is the total number of scans?
+- 500

 ---
 ### Author
 * Name: Prajwal Koirala